GEOS-DEV/GEOS/src/coreComponents/physicsSolvers/multiphysics/docs/Poromechanics.rst

 * ``couplingTypeOption``: defines the coupling scheme.

-The solid constitutive model used here is PoroLinearElasticIsotropic, which derives from LinearElasticIsotropic and includes an additional parameter: Biot's coefficient.
+The solid constitutive model used here is PoroLinearElasticIsotropic, which derives from ElasticIsotropic and includes an additional parameter: Biot's coefficient.
 The fluid constitutive model is the same as SinglePhaseFlow solver.
 For the parameter setup of each individual solver, please refer to the guideline of the specific solver.

 An example of a valid XML block for the constitutive model is given here: